-For our first pasture enhancement experiment (spring 2021), we have sown seven species mixtures of different complexity and a control using a bespoke ‘plot drill’ based on the John Deere 750a disk direct drilling system.
-These contain up to 14 species including Late Diploid Perennial Ryegrass, LOFA (Fesculolium; Tall Fescue x Italian RG), Meadow Fescue, Smooth Leaf Cocksfoot, Tall Fescue, Timothy, Hybrid Ryegrass, Chicory, Plantain, Burnett, Sheeps Parsley, Crimson Clover, Birdsfoot Trefoil, and a White Clover Blend.
+For our pasture enhancement experiment (spring 2021), we sowed seven species mixtures of different complexity and a control using a bespoke ‘plot drill’ based on the John Deere 750a disk direct drilling system.
+These contained up to 14 species including Late Diploid Perennial Ryegrass, LOFA (Fesculolium; Tall Fescue x Italian RG), Meadow Fescue, Smooth Leaf Cocksfoot, Tall Fescue, Timothy, Hybrid Ryegrass, Chicory, Plantain, Burnett, Sheeps Parsley, Crimson Clover, Birdsfoot Trefoil, and a White Clover Blend.

-Grazing the trial would be ideal but impractical to obtain measurements of productivity and quality on this small plot scale.
-Therefore, we will cut the pasture to measure overall yield and analyse the composition for quality.
-We will also analyse sample quadrats to compare with overall measurements, but also to determine the actual plant species composition and identify what established (and how well) from the sowing mixtures.
+Grazing the trial would be ideal but impractical to obtain measurements of productivity and quality on this small plot scale, so the plots were cut to measure overall yield.
+We have also recorded the proportions of all sown species in each plot at the end of years 1 and 2 after sowing, to identify which species established (and how well) from the sowing mixtures.

 The global context.
-We need to reduce our carbon losses from soils, enhance our soil structure and health, reduce our inputs especially artificial fertiliser, and enhance our biodiversity, all of which will contribute to slowing climate change.
-Also, we need to enhance posture resilience and adaptation to changing practices such as mob grazing that is also improving efficiency and productivity.
-This work will help establish approaches to achieve these transformations in an efficient and practical way.
+We need to reduce our carbon losses from soils, enhance our soil structure and health, reduce our inputs especially artificial fertiliser, and enhance our biodiversity, all of which will contribute to adapting to and mitigating climate change.
+We also need to enhance posture resilience and adaptation to changing practices such as mob/rotational grazing that is also improving efficiency and productivity.
+This work will help identify which species and mixtures establish well using direct drilling, to provide useful information on how to achieve pasture species composition transformations in an efficient and practical way.